Mulcahy Scholars Program

 Frequently Asked Questions About the Scholarship

-Students in the College of Arts and Sciences (CAS) majoring in the hard sciences are eligible to apply.
+Full-time students in the College of Arts and Sciences (CAS) majoring in the hard sciences are eligible to apply.

 Students should go to www.luc.edu/lurop to apply using the online application.